Sources: NHL, players close on new CBA deal

-The NHL and its players are closing in on a new collective bargaining agreement that includes remedies for the league's revenue losses due to the COVID-19 shutdown, sources confirmed to ESPN on Friday.
+The NHL and the players are closing in on a new collective bargaining agreement that includes remedies for the league's revenue losses due to the COVID-19 shutdown, sources confirmed to ESPN on Friday.

 One source indicated that a memorandum of understanding could be announced "as early as Sunday."
 But that timing was characterized by another source as being "really fast."